Sterile Compounding Certification Pharmacy Math Calculations

 From above, you know the diluent or solvent is water so 1500 (total) – 150 (SS) = 1350 ml of water required.

-For more math equations such as IV flow rates, dosing calculations and more, sign up for the standalone sterile compounding course or sign up for the IV certification program.
+For more math equations such as IV flow rates, dosing calculations and more, sign up for the IV certification program.